 Gracilis is situated on the medial side of the other muscles of the adductor compartment.
 It is a long thin muscle (G. gracilis = thin) .
 It’s the only muscle of the adductor compartment that’s not connected to the femur.

 It enters downward vertically on the medial side of thigh to the upper part of the medial surface of tibia, where it’s added between the insertions of sartorius (in front) and semitendinosus (behind).

-- By the anterior section of obturator nerve.
+By the anterior section of obturator nerve.

-- It adducts the thigh.
+It adducts the thigh.
 Additionally, it’s a flexor of the knee joint and a medial rotator of the leg.
 The adductor muscles of the thigh have been known jointly as custodes virginitatis (i.e., custodian of virginity).